ricn/ricn.github.io/_drafts/reactjs-and-rails.markdown

 2. A form to submit a comment
 3. A JSON API built with Rails to list and create new comments

-It'll also have a few neat features:

-Optimistic commenting: comments appear in the list before they're saved on the server so it feels fast.
-Live updates: as other users comment we'll pop them into the comment view in real time

 #### Setup the Rails API

 The first thing we need to do is to setup the Rails backend so our React frontend